jkeizer1/SongSequencer/README.md

 - Use a Beat (tempo) input and Bars/Beats per Bar to control when to switch to the next sequencer step
 - Pass Pitch CV Output with transpose CV input (unquantized) to a common CV output
 - Pass Gate Output that follows the assigned sequencer (ie. independent of the beat clock tempo) to a common Gate Output
-- Pass an Assignable CV Output (pass any CV from the input sequencer for a step to an output) (WIP)
+- Pass an Assignable CV Output (pass any CV from the input sequencer for a step to an output)

 ## Custom User Interface